Computer Basics: What Is Windows, and Why Are You Using It?

 Why Windows Is So Popular

-• It comes pre-installed on most computers and laptops.
+• It comes pre-installed on the vast majority of computers and laptops.

-• It’s easy to use for both beginners and professionals.
+• It’s easy to use for both beginners and tech professionals.

-• It supports thousands of apps and games.
+• It supports thousands of apps and games that aren't always available on other systems.

-• It has a familiar interface with a Start menu and taskbar.
+• It has a familiar interface with a Start menu and taskbar that people have used for decades.

 What Windows Actually Does

-However, when something goes wrong, you might see an error message or a blue screen.
-That’s Windows telling you it needs help fixing something!
+However, when something goes wrong, you might see an error message or a "blue screen."
+That’s Windows telling you it needs help fixing a conflict between your software and hardware!

 Built-in Apps and Features

-Windows includes many free programs that help you get started, such as:
+Windows includes many free programs to help you get started right away:

-• Microsoft Edge – a web browser for surfing the internet.
+• Microsoft Edge: A fast web browser for surfing the internet.

-• Notepad – for writing simple notes or text files.
+• Notepad: For writing quick notes or text files.

 Why You’re Using Windows